 When designing your email try to have a mix of images and text and avoid using only images if possible.
 Some email clients do not display images automatically so using a mix of images and text can help engage a reader, even if they cannot see your images.
 It’s also good practice to use alt text – specify a word or a phrase in the alt text box that displays when you select an image in TalkBox.
 Doing this will allow the email client to show this text if a reader for some reason cannot view the image.

 One of the biggest issues we see around images is the use of images that are far too large for email.
 TalkBox emails are 600px wide so no image should be much wider than this.
-TalkBox has a handy image editor built in – you can select your image, click the ‘Edit’ button and you’ll be able to resize.
+TalkBox has a handy image editor built-in – you can select your image, click the ‘Edit’ button and you’ll be able to resize.

-Whilst the use of fonts in email is limited it doesn’t mean your type has to be boring.
+Whilst the use of fonts in an email is limited it doesn’t mean your type has to be boring.
 Mix and match typefaces to create interest.
 Size your headings and body copy to create a hierarchy that leads your reader through the text.

 The default size for text in TalkBox is 16px.
 This size was chosen to make sure text in emails is easy to read on different screens.
-When resizing body copy text keep in mind readers using high resolution screens and mobile devices – under 14px for body copy starts to get hard to read.
+When resizing body copy text keep in mind readers using high-resolution screens and mobile devices – under 14px for body copy starts to get hard to read.

 When choosing colours to use start with your logo – pick out colours in the logo and use them consistently throughout the email.
 If you don’t have a logo think about the kind of mood you want to convey to the reader – is it an offer for a yoga class?
 Blue or green might be a good choice.
 What about an exclusive sale that ends soon?
-In this case using some red might work better.
+In this case, using some red might work better.